klaudiosinani/moviebox/readme.md

 The [dataset](moviebox/dataset/movies.csv) in use is a random subset of the [Carnegie Mellon Movie Summary Corpus](http://www.cs.cmu.edu/~ark/movie$-data/), and it consists of `5000` movie titles along with their respective categories and plots.

-The nature of the project is heavily educational.

 ## Install

 ```